- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Allyson Placek is currently pursuing a degree in Nursing.
 Allyson is still working on her breaks, and loves it as much as she ever did.
 Allyson started working at NJAC in February 2014 and has spent her whole life living around rescued animals.
 Allyson's Aunt and Uncle have saved hundreds of cats and dogs from having to live in the streets.
 It was no surprise to her family that her first word was "Dog."
 Allyson lives at home with her parents , their dog, and her two cats, Stella and Macy.

 Allyson has learned so many things that will help her in becoming a Nurse.
 Allyson has learned about contagious diseases and treatable conditions.
 There are so many things that go on behind the scenes in taking care of the animals entrusted to the staff.
 No one will ever see or appreciate many of them.
 Allyson loves it all, but her favorite part of working here is definitely all the love and support from her co-workers.

 Maty Alred is attending Northeast.
 Maty has known Kathy and Randy her entire life.
 Maty enjoys working with such a great group of people.
 In Maty's spare time she loves to fish, shop and go running.
 Maty loves her job and her work family.
 She hopes to see you soon!

 Lynette McCloud has lived most of her life in Bridgeport and previously substituted in the local school system.
 Lynette has been married to Darren McCloud for 32 years.
 They have four children, Kaitlin(23), Courtney(21) her husband Kyle Summers, Micah(19) and his wife (Paige), and Sean(17).
 She is expecting her first grandchild in February 2018.
 Animals have forever been a part of her life.
-Together they have four dogs, five cats, a cockatiel, two ferrets, three sugar gliders, an angora rabbit, five mini donkeys, nine dairy goats, two peacocks, and about twenty chickens.
+Together they have four dogs, five cats, a cockatiel, two ferrets, one sugar glider, an angora rabbit, five mini donkeys, nine dairy goats, two peacocks, and about twenty chickens.
 Lynette loves spending her spare time just being with her family.
 Lynette looks forward to seeing many of her friends as well as some new faces at the clinic.